Avoid Routine Douching

 A 1990 study showed that women who douched three or more times per month were three-and-a-half times more likely to have PID than women who douched less than once a month.
 The symptoms of PID include fever, chills, lower abdominal pain or tenderness, back pain, spotting, pain during or after intercourse, and puslike vaginal discharge.
 In most cases, a woman does not show all of the symptoms listed.
 If you have any PID symptoms, consult a physician immediately.

 Not only has routine douching been associated with an increased risk of PID, some researchers believe it may increase a woman's risk of developing cervical cancer.

 The message is clear: While an occasional douche during an infection might be helpful, don't make a habit of douching.

-For more yeast infection treatment information, see the links on the next page.
+For more yeast infection treatment information, see the links below.

 Timothy Gower is a freelance writer and editor whose work has appeared in many publications, including Reader's Digest, Prevention, Men's Health, Better Homes and Gardens, The New York Times, and The Los Angeles Times.
 The author of four books, Gower is also a contributing editor for Health magazine.